passcod/blook/src/info/index.md

     also respond to `he/him`. `She`/`xem`/`peh`/`hie`/`zir` etc are fine if you want to for some reason.

-  - in French and other gendered languages: in the absence of good consensus for gender-neutral language, I prefer masculine forms along with the pronoun `iel`, or `il` as fallback.
+  - in French and other gendered languages or languages with only an impersonal
+    neuter: in the absence of good consensus for gender-neutral language, I prefer masculine forms.
+If there is a well-accepted neutral neo-pronoun I prefer its use alongside masculine forms.
+E.g. `iel` in French, with `il` as fallback, but `αυτός`/`αυτοί` in Greek rather than `τό`.

-  - in Māori: that's easy.
-Use `ia`!
+  - in Māori and other languages with (or with _only_) a personal neuter: that's easy.
+Use it!
+(For example: `ia` (Te Reo), `O` (Turkish), `em` (PNG), etc…